Yakitrak/obsidian-cli-docs/index.md

   - image_path: /assets/images/terminal-move-note.gif
     alt: "move note"
     title: "Move Note"
-    excerpt: "Move notes with ease, just type the current name and the new path.
+    excerpt: "Move notes from your terminal too, just type the current name and the new path.
 All other notes that link to the note will also be updated.
 Notes can also be renamed easily in the same way!"
     url: "/docs/commands/move-note"
     btn_label: "More Information"
     btn_class: "btn--small"